 5. Email the completed form or questions about the form to DHS at DHS.SRUfax@state.mn.us

-After getting your request, DHS will send you the requested claims payment history.
+After receiving your request, DHS will send you the requested claims payment history.
 You may get up to three different reports: the standard report, the all-MA-payments report, and the pre–June 1994 report.
-Use the examples below for a reference.
-The examples have been redacted to comply with federal and state privacy law.
+(See examples below.
+Examples have been redacted to comply with federal and state privacy law.)

 1. The standard report

-The standard report provides you with a complete list of paid amounts for all recoverable services an MA member received at 55 years old or older, so long as the MA member was never a permanent resident in a medical institution and did not receive General Assistance Medical Care (GAMC) services before June 1994.
+The standard report provides a complete list of paid amounts for all recoverable services an MA member received at 55 years old or older, as long as the MA member was never a permanent resident in a medical institution and did not receive General Assistance Medical Care (GAMC) services before June 1994.